 Gareth Day, UK Group Manager for Visual Systems at Panasonic, explains, "The display series produces extremely detailed, true-to-life images.
 The resolution, durability and ease of installation make the displays a perfect solution for The University of Sheffield.
 They definitely make a visual impact."

 Investing in sustainability

 Sustainability and long term value were two important factors when the University was considering an investment in 77 projectors.
-Panasonic Laser/LED projectors achieve this through a fail-safe dual-drive optical engine which ensures a 20,000 hour light-source.
+Panasonic Laser/LED projectors achieve this through a 20,000 hour light-source with no maintenance.
 With such a large number of projectors, features such as this are crucial to every day practicality.